Fireye04/coffee/content/blog/the-wonderful-world-of-ttrpgs.md

 Hmm, scifi horror perhaps?

-*The Mothership box set, having grown spiderlike legs, scuttles up to you*
+*The Mothership box set, having grown spiderlike legs, scuttles up your leg*

-Or maybe, just a bunch of kids on skateboards.
-Hoverboards.
+Or maybe, just a bunch of kids on skateboards. \*Hoverboards.
 In portals.
+(Slugblaster)

 *a portal opens up to your right and at least four teenage kids on hoverboards pile into you sending both you and them sprawling into another portal.*